GoogleCloudPlatform/endpoints-codelab-android/README.md

-Navigate to the `build.gradle` file at the root of the `todoTxtBackend` module and make sure the `appengine` section contains this authorization attribute which will allow Gradle to propagate your Google Cloud OAuth2 credentials to deploy the backend to Google App Engine :
+Navigate to the `build.gradle` file at the root of the `todoTxtBackend` module and make sure the `appengine` section contains this authorization attribute which will allow Gradle to propagate your Google Cloud OAuth2 credentials to deploy the backend to Google App Engine:

 ```Groovy
 appcfg {